NCAA moving toward hyperlocal solution to NIL as placeholder - WTMJ

 Most state laws about to go into effect restrict schools from being involved in financial agreements athletes make with third parties, Lawrence said.
 Given the ability to make their own policies, some schools might decide to take a more active role.

-The pivot to a hands-off approach to NIL by the NCAA could be part of a broader strategy following the Supreme Court ruling.
+The pivot to a hands-off approach to NIL by the NCAA could be part of a broader strategy following the Supreme Court ruling in the Alston case.
 The high court said the NCAA cannot limit benefits schools provide to major college football and basketball players as long as they are tied to education.

-The decision also raise the possibility of future antitrust challenges to NCAA compensation rules.
-A way to avoid those would be having conferences take the lead in setting those standards.
+The decision also raises the possibility of future antitrust challenges to NCAA compensation rules.
+A lawsuit targeting proposed changes to the NCAA’s NIL rules was filed earlier this month by one of the plaintiffs’ attorneys in Alston, and a judge on Thursday denied the NCAA’s motion to dismiss the claim.

+The NCAA could shift to conferences takking the lead on setting standards for athlete benefits as a potential way to avoid lawsuits.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://APpodcasts.com